Syam-Doppasani/Social-Media-Analytics/README.md

 - Docker (Dockerfile): For containerizing the application for easy deployment
 - Python: Primary programming language for both backend and frontend

-NOTE: generate_instagram_data is a coded that used to generate 50k training data in csv formate to train the model
+NOTE: generate_instagram_data is a coed that used to generate training data in csv formate to train the model

-Ideal For:
-- Influencers (grow followers & engagement)
-- Small Businesses (boost brand visibility)
-- Marketing Agencies (manage multiple clients efficiently)
-- Content Creators (optimize post timing & hashtags)

 The required file structure
 instagram-optimizer/